-After the recent conversion of the Decree-Law No. 36/2025 in law, which modified rules on Italian citizenship by descent, the Italian government has presented a new bill that aims to profoundly reform consular and administrative services for Italians abroad.
+After the recent conversion of the Decree-Law No. 36/2025 In addition to a law that modified the rules on Italian citizenship by descent, the Italian government has presented a new bill that aims to profoundly reform consular and administrative services for Italians abroad.

 The DL (draft law) – signed by Prime Minister Giorgia Meloni, and Tajani – is being analyzed by the Chamber of Deputies and is part of the government's financial strategy.